-Child sexual abuse often occurs in the home, behind closed doors.
-In these cases children are dependent on local authorities, councils and social services to protect them from continuing harm, usually by removing them from the environment in which the abuse is likely to take place.
+Child abuse often occurs in the home, behind closed doors.
+In these cases children are dependent on local authorities, councils and social services to protect them from continuing harm, usually by removing them from the environment in which the risk of abuse is present.

 However local authorities do not always act as swiftly as they should.
 The result is that many children go on to suffer abuse that could otherwise have been avoided.
 If social services fail to protect a child from harm, we may be able to recover compensation.
 We are experienced in making a local authority abuse claims for children who have been so badly let down in this way.

 We must also show that the authority knew (or ought to have known) that the child was being abused by someone in the family home.
 The authority should make enquiries and investigate these situations to enable them to decide whether they need to take action.
 Vulnerable children are often abused by perpetrators of abuse who are already known to the authorities.
 Many abusers have a history and the local authority should take this into account.
 If the authority fails to take steps to protect a child at risk after assuming responsibility for that child in some way, then compensation may be available.

 We can also assist where children have been abused by their foster carers.
-In 2017 the courts said that local councils were 'vicariously liable' for abuse carried out by foster carers.
-In other words, the council are legally responsible for abuse carried out by foster carers even if the council were not themslves at fault.
-This means that if you were abused whilst in foster care you will be entitled to make a compensation claim against the council.
-You can read case studies of successful foster care abuse claims here and here.
+In 2017 the courts said that local councils were responsible for abuse carried out by foster carers and are legally responsible for that abuse.
+This means that if you were abused while in foster care you will be entitled to make a compensation claim against the council.
+You can read case studies of successful foster care abuse claims we have made here and here.

 Call our confidential helpline for a free case assessment